Is Mallo Local? What Local-First Means Here

 - speech can be processed on-device

-- your Mac stays central to the workflow
+- your Mac stays central to dictation

 - model choice matters